ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

-Subnet operations can be done under a permissioned multisig scheme, that is, a set of control addresses can be specified on Subnet creation, which will be the only ones that can sign a valid TX related to that SUBNET (for example: create blockchain, add Subnet validator).
+Subnet operations can be done under a permissioned multisig scheme, that is, a set of control addresses can be specified on Subnet creation, which is going to be the only ones that can sign a valid TX related to that SUBNET (for example: create blockchain, add Subnet validator).

 Furthermore, multisig threshold specifies how many of those control addresses